 Renal vein thrombosis is a blood clot that develops in the vein that drains blood from the kidney.

-Renal vein thrombosis is an uncommon disorder that may be caused by:
+Renal vein thrombosis is an uncommon disorder.
+It may be caused by:

 In adults, the most common cause is nephrotic syndrome.
 In infants, the most common cause is dehydration.

-An examination may not reveal the specific problem, but may indicate nephrotic syndrome or other causes of renal vein thrombosis.
+An exam may not reveal the specific problem.
+However, it may indicate nephrotic syndrome or other causes of renal vein thrombosis.

 The treatment is focused on preventing new clot formations and reducing the risk of the clot traveling to other locations in the body (embolization).

-You may get medications that prevent blood clotting (anticoagulants) to stop new clots from forming.
-Your doctor may recommend bedrest or limited activity for a brief period.
+You may get medicines that prevent blood clotting (anticoagulants).
+Your doctor may have rest in bed or cut down on activity for a short time.

-Renal vein thrombosis usually gets better over time without permanently injuring the kidneys.
+Renal vein thrombosis usually gets better over time without lasting damage to the kidneys.

 Call your health care provider if you have symptoms of renal vein thrombosis.

-If you have experienced renal vein thrombosis, call your health care provider if you develop decreased urine output, difficulty breathing, or other new symptoms.
+If you have experienced renal vein thrombosis, call your health care provider if you have:

-There is no specific prevention for renal vein thrombosis in most people.
-Keeping enough fluids in the body to avoid dehydration may help reduce its risk.
+In most cases, there is no specific way to prevent renal vein thrombosis.
+Keeping enough fluids in the body may help reduce risk.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.